somnio-kimm/electricity_consumption_prediction/README.md

 ## 🔍 Overview

 This project builds and evaluates a set of regression models to forecast energy usage, leveraging different sets of features.
-It also applies stacking techniques to improve predictive performance, and evaluates feature importance.
+It also applies stacking techniques to improve predictive performance and evaluates feature importance.

+🗓️ Project Period: March 31, 2025 – April 10, 2025

 ---

 ## 📂 Project Structure
 ```
 .
 ├── energy_consumption_prediction.ipynb  # Main notebook
 ├── data_extraction.ipynb                # Notebook for merging datasets
 ├── data/                                # Raw and processed datasets
-├── doc/                                      # Supporting documents and presentations
+├── docs/                                # Supporting documents and presentations
 ├── test/                                # Folder for codes under testing
 └── README.md
 ```